 Highland County is home to the southernmost commercial Maple syrup producing industry in the United States.
 Our unique climate and elevation makes Highland County the prime location for maple syrup production in Virginia.
-Families in Highland County have been producing Maple syrup for hundreds of years with some families even continuing the tradition into the sixth and seventh generations.
-In addition, our Maple Festival, which takes place the second and third weekends in March is the second largest Maple Festival in the country and definitely the largest south of the Mason Dixon line!
+Families in this area have been producing Maple syrup for hundreds of years with some families even continuing the tradition into the sixth and seventh generations.
+In addition, our Maple Festival, which takes place the second and third weekends in March, is the second largest Maple Festival in the country and definitely the largest south of the Mason Dixon line!

-If you find yourself in Highland County outside of our “Maple Season,” which runs from early February through the end of March, we hope you’ll still stop in to one of our camps and learn about one of Highland County’s signature products – maple syrup!
+If you find yourself in Highland County outside of our “Maple Season,” which runs from mid January through the end of March, we hope you’ll still stop in at one of our camps to learn about one of Highland County’s signature products – maple syrup!

 |Laurel Fork Sapsuckers